muhammeta7/Final-Project/README.md

 This is a web app that allows users to create custom workout routines and track their progress.

 Create an account, make a routine, and log your progress during each workout.
 Using the Meteor framework for NodeJS, the application can work both on your computer as well as mobile device.

-The ability to move seemlessly between computer to mobile, is what make our app ideal for those looking to get in shape.
-Spare your thumbs; navigate to our webpage from your home computer to make a routine.
+The ability to move seemlessly between computer to mobile, is what makes our app ideal for those looking to get in shape.
+Spare your thumbs by navigating to our webpage on your home computer to make a routine.
 And when you're ready to hit the gym, use the mobile app to log your progress between each set.

 Please try out the deployed app in Heroku, found [here](http://STILLNEEDSANAME.herokuapp.com).